NolanKuenzi/basicCalculator/README.md

 ==Desscription==

-A basic calculator that can perform the addition, subtraction, multiplication, and division mathematical operations.
+A basic calculator that performs the addition, subtraction, multiplication, and division mathematical operations.